rundeck/docs/en/administration/configuration/database/mysql.md

 servers, however you may want go higher if your server has more than 32G of RAM.

 ### MySQL 5.6
-`5.6.3` is required if using `utf8mb4` character set as the server default, and upgrading or installation may require an extra step.
+`5.6.3` or greater is required if using `utf8mb4` character set as the server default, and upgrading or installation may require an extra step.

 Configuration:
 ```